mattwebbio/orbital-sync/README.md

 ### Alternatives

-I love [Gravity Sync](https://github.com/vmstan/gravity-sync) and have used it for some time, but I personally find it to be difficult to set up in some contexts (Docker, Unraid, etc.).
+I love [Gravity Sync](https://github.com/vmstan/gravity-sync) and have used it for some time, but I personally find it to be difficult to set up in some contexts (Docker, Unraid, Synology, etc.).
 Orbital Sync's approach is designed to rely less on the servers running Pi-hole by instead acting on their admin interface just like you would.

 ### Why would I want multiple Pi-holes?